Margie Warrell is a valued member and coach in the Balance community. This post has been republished with permission from www.margiewarrell.com

 Only by deciding not to let fear sit in the driver’s seat and daring to do the very things that scare you, can you ever realize how capable and courageous you truly are.
 So start today by doing one thing that takes you out of your comfort zone.
 Repeat it again tomorrow.
 Each time you act in the presence of fear, you dilute its power and amplify your own.

-If you never signed up for my Live Brave Weekend
+Sign up today for a Live Brave Weekend